jessepav/lacygoill-wiki-backup/awk/sed.md

 # Todo
 ## ?

+From irc `#bash`:

+            │ !sed-i
+    greybot │ Some sed(1)s have -i which claims to "modify" files.
+It does not: sed is not a FILE editor.
+The -i flag │ re-writes the entire file and replaces the original with the new.
+This breaks open handles and hard-link │ sets, and fails to follow symlinks. -i is also unportable: valid sed on one system will write broken files │ on another.
+Use ed(1) or ex(1) instead: eg. ex -sc '%s/a/b/|wq' file

+## ?

 Without `-e`  or `-f` options,  sed uses the  first non-option parameter  as the script, and the following non-option parameters as input files.
 If `-e` or `-f` options are used  to specify a script, all non-option parameters